riceissa/issarice.com/external/lesswrong.com/disagreement-about-value-hrad-work.md

 ### The crux

+There seem to be two possible rejections here:

-rejected by (4), or by rejecting the existence of the precise theory using (3). i think daniel dewey might be here..., and rejects it via 4, not 3.
+- rejecting the existence of the precise theory using (3).
+- via (4), which is what i think daniel dewey is doing

 ## World 3